Mixed-Mode Bending Fracture Toughness Test Fixture (ASTM D6671)

 An important feature of this test method and associated fixture is the ability to perform tests at desired ratios of Mode I to Mode II.
 Most other test methods currently available either permit applying only specific ratios, or the ratio is not well defined.

-The test specimen is typically 4.5” to 7” long, 0.8” to 1.0” wide, and 0.12” to 0.20” thick.
-It contains an 1.5” to 3.0” long non-adhesive insert at the mid-plane on one end.
+The test specimen is typically 4.5 in. to 7 in. long, 0.8 in. to 1.0 in. wide, and 0.12 in. to 0.20 in. thick.
+It contains an 1.5 in. to 3.0 in. long non-adhesive insert at the mid-plane on one end.
 Hinges are bonded or bolted to the top and bottom of the specimen at this end.
 One hinge is then clamped to the right end of the base, and the other to the right end of the load lever.
 A force is applied at the left end of the load lever via the yoke shown at the top left of Fig. 1.

 Applied force versus load point displacement is recorded, as well as the length of the corresponding propagating crack.